River On The Way To Mount Kailash

 AccommodationHotel

-Have breakfast in the saga and drive through Paryang and towards Mt.
-Kailash, reaching the vast Barkha valley.
+Have breakfast in the Saga and drive through Paryang towards Mt.
+Kailash, reaching the vast Barkha Valley.

 The journey continues through several small farm villages and past nomad camps, then over Mayum-la pass, which is 5,050 m high.